nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 Access rights: System Administrator

 To add an approved timestamping service, follow these steps.
-1. On the Trust Services tab, click Add timestamping service.
+1. In the Trust Services tab, click Add timestamping service.
 2. In the window that opens, enter the timestamping service URL and locate the certificate file of the timestamping service and click Add.
 3. Information about the new timestamping service appears in the list.